Gabelbombe/vagrant-mesos/README.md

 ## The numbers of servers
 ##############################
-zk_n: 1          # hostname will be zk1, zk2, …
+zk_n        : 1    # hostname will be zk1, zk2, …
-master_n: 1      # hostname will be master1,master2,…
+master_n    : 1    # hostname will be master1,master2,…
 slave_n     : 1    # hostname will be slave1,slave2,…

 ## Memory and Cpus setting(only for virtualbox)
 ##########################################
 zk_mem      : 256
 zk_cpus     : 1
 master_mem  : 256
-master_cpus: 1
+master_cpus : 1
 slave_mem   : 512
 slave_cpus  : 2

 ## private ip bases
 ## When ec2, this should be matched with